Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: Introduction

+A tempting repair would be to require every intermediate semantic limit map in an SCI tower to be a finite-information general algorithm. \Cref{prop:all-level-collapse} shows why this is not the right solution: such an all-level repair is too strong and collapses the finite positive hierarchy to height \(1\).
+The correct repair is instead uniform implementation of the indexed approximation table.
 There is an instructive parallel here to a familiar point in logic.
 On the proof-theoretic side, theoremhood (\enquote{tautology}) is defined relative to a chosen deductive calculus (axioms and inference rules); on the semantic side, validity is defined relative to a chosen account of consequence (e.g.\ Tarski's model-theoretic criterion) \cite{Tarski02,shapiro1998logical}.
 Carnap famously emphasized that different formal frameworks may be adopted for different purposes (\enquote{tolerance}), while Quine challenged sharp analytic/synthetic boundaries and thus any overly rigid separation between \enquote{truth by meaning} and \enquote{truth by fact} \cite{carnap2014logical,quine2000two}.
 In the contemporary literature, these tensions also motivate more pluralist readings of logical consequence \cite{beall2000logical}, as well as detailed debates about what Tarski's definition does and does not capture \cite{etchemendy1990concept}.
 The moral for the present context is not that the SCI is purely philosophical, but that \textit{the informativeness of any classification depends on making its background commitments explicit}.
 Our goal is to do this in a way that stays mathematically sharp while remaining neutral with respect to foundational preferences.